 KwaZulu-Natal has made rapid progress in its broadband programme.
 It has completed its Provincial Broadband Strategy and Action Plan, Baseline Study of all available broadband infrastructure and services, Demand Survey, Gap Analysis, Financial and Mapping of the Provincial Broadband Backbone Routes and scoping of its Wireless Access Networks.
-The progress made thus far is that KZN now has 14 000 km of fibre optic cables with 80% of its identified fibre optic backbone routes filled with fibre optic cables via the telecommunications state owned entities and private companies.
-It has 10 Primary Points of Presence (POPS) at the main district towns and 16 Secondary Points of Presence (POPS) at the main towns of the Local municipalities.
-The province has made significant progress in its last mile access in that 1553 schools, 72 hospitals, 115 clinics in the 3 NHI districts and 252 post offices are now connected.
-2014 will see a further 1500 schools connected via the Licensing Obligation Programme of ICASA for the 4 major private telecoms providers.
-129 of the targeted 300 Public Digital Access Centres have been established and connected.
+The progress made thus far is that KZN now has 14 600 km of fibre optic cables with 80% of its identified fibre optic backbone routes filled with fibre optic cables via the telecommunications state owned entities and private companies.
+It has 43 Primary Points of Presence (POPS) throughout the province .The province has made significant progress in its last mile access in that 1928 schools, 85 hospitals, 119 clinics and 252 post offices are now connected.
+Schools are being connected via the Licensing Obligation Programme of ICASA for the 4 major private telecoms providers.
+131 of the targeted 300 Public Digital Access Centres have been established and connected.
 All universities in KwaZulu-Natal are connected on the South African National Research Network (SANREN) fibre optic high speed cyber infrastructure.

-Mobile telephone usage has increased dramatically while access to fixed line telephony has declined over the last few years due to more people acquiring cell phones and smartphones.
+Mobile telephone usage has increased dramatically while access to fixed line telephony has declined over the last few years due to more people acquiring cell phones and smartphones and tablets.
 Internet usage has steadily increased in both urban and rural areas through the rollout of broadband.
 A significant number of citizens and areas of the province still need to be connected but the situation is steadily improving via the efforts of national and provincial initiatives and the completion and adoption of the National Broadband Policy.
 According to the National Broadband Policy, the entire country has to be broadband enabled by 2020.
 Thus internet provision and usage in KwaZulu-Natal has improved and the province is well on its way to achieve the national broadband policy 2020 targets.
+The National Department of Post and Telecommunications, who have the mandate for broadband, have initiated its national broadband programme via SA Connect.
+Phase one sees the rollout of broadband in all the NHI districts.
+All government buildings and institutions will be connected via these 2 projects in Umzinyathi and Umgungundlovu.
+This will ensure sufficient infrastructure in these areas for businesses, homes and citizens to latch onto this infrastructure.
+Phase two will see the rollout of the remaining districts by the National Government of Telecommunications and Postal Services.

+Thus internet provision and usage in KwaZulu-Natal has improved and the province is well on its way to achieve the national broadband policy 2020 targets.
 During the past year provisioning of broadband infrastructure, telecommunication regulation and legislation rapidly improved.
 While there are various programmes for the attainment of ICT skills, the establishment of the e-skills Ikamva Institute, a national facility, at the Durban University of Technology, has accelerated these programmes to the masses.
 However more resources are needed to implement the KZN ICT Skills Development Strategy which targets all segments of society to produce e-citizens.
 The business community has realised the need for connectivity for their operations and growth.
 Efforts are being made to introduce connectivity and e-commerce platforms for the informal sector.
 The introduction of cell phone banking is playing a significant role in this regard.
 The importance of this sector must be seen in the light of KZN's growth trajectory: the technological skills required in workplaces, citizens' needs to access information and our economic growth ambitions within the global context.